The gravitational field

 The simplest case for studying

-the properties of gravitation is the case of interaction of bodies which are
+properties of gravitation is the case of interaction of bodies which are fixed

-fixed or moving at low speed.
-In gravistatics the vector potential of gravitational field is neglected due to the absence or smallness of
+or moving at low speed.
+In gravistatics the vector potential of gravitational field is neglected due to absence or smallness of

-proportional to the velocity of the masses.
+proportional to velocity of the masses.
 As a result the torsion field also

 becomes small, which is calculated as the curl of the vector potential.
 In this